THE UPACK PROGRAM PACKAGE

 epot: the energy (kJ/mol)

-par(1...): ax, by, cz, bx, cx, cy (pm) unless constrained by symmetry (i.e, the corresponding iref must not be zero).
+par (1...): ax, by, cz, bx, cx, cy (pm) unless constrained by symmetry (i.e, the corresponding iref must not be zero).

 en1 vol: the energy value at the initial calculation, and the molecular volume (both multiplied by 1000 to obtain an integer value)

-tau(1...): the values of the dihedral angles
+tau (1...): the values of the dihedral angles

 1 (the multiplicity, for later reference)

 Clustering by dist yields the file pack.13 which has the same structure.
-Only code1 now gives the sequence number in the clustered file (code2 still refers to N2) and two new data are added:
+Only code1 now gives the sequence number in the clustered file (code2 still refers to N2) and two new items are added:

 zflag: the number of independent molecules (Z'')